nLab smash product of spectra

 The smash product on pointed topological spaces induces a smash product on spectra.

 This is the canonical tensor product in the symmetric monoidal (infinity,1)-category of spectra.
-There are various model category presentations for which which are symmetric monoidal model categories (such as the highly structured spectra: S-modules, symmetric spectra and orthogonal spectra, but also for instance excisive functors).
+There are various model category presentations which are symmetric monoidal model categories (such as the highly structured spectra: S-modules, symmetric spectra and orthogonal spectra, but also for instance excisive functors).
 See at symmetric monoidal category of spectra for more on this.
 Passing to the stable homotopy category, it become a symmetric monoidal category under the smash product.
 Under mild assumptions, this is the essentially unique symmetric tensor product with unit the sphere spectrum (Shipley 01).

 History